gbuckle10/Nanopore_analysis/README.md

     - If it still won't run, there is a deeper issue.
 Contact George if you have access to him, otherwise the only thing to try is Google.

 To run uxm_deconv:
+- Make pat files:
+- - bam2pat can take a whole directory of bam files.
+- - wgbstools bam2pat path/to/files/ -output_dir path/to/output
+- - If you are doing an entire directory, the input should be path/to/files/*.bam
 - Get your pat.gz file and your atlas.tsv file.
 - Filter out the rows which aren't in the atlas using wgbstools view path/to/pat.gz -L path/to/atlas -o path/to/output.pat
 - index the output - Make sure you have used the correct atlas (hg38/hg19) - it should be the same genome assembly used for the basecalling.